oncovetdu/Surface-Go-2-OpenCore/README.md

 macOS on the Core m3-8100Y Microsoft Surface Go 2 thanks to [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg).

 ## Abstract
-Apart from the front and rear cameras, the IR camera (Windows Hello) and the LTE modem, everything is working perfectly like on a real MacBook Air/Pro.
-The battery runtime is around four to five hours.
+Apart from the front and rear cameras, the IR camera (Windows Hello) and the LTE modem, everything on the Core m3-8100Y version of the Surface Go 2 is working perfectly like on a real Mac.
+The Surface Go 2 works great as a handy little macOS tablet.
+It won't entirely replace an iPad or even an Android tablet, but once set up properly, macOS is actually quite a nice tablet OS and almost on par with the Windows tablet experience.
+The battery runtime is around five hours.

 ## Disclaimer
 This repository is neither a howto nor an installation manual.
 Using these files requires at least basic knowledge of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg), ACPI, UEFI and the art of hackintoshing in general.
 I recommend reading the excellent [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide), as well as all its linked resources.
 For those who wish to improve their hackintoshing knowledge, [5T33Z0's OC-Little-Translated](https://github.com/5T33Z0/OC-Little-Translated) repository is the most comprehensive resource I've found on the subject.